NicolasBernaerts/tasmota/teleinfo/README.md

   * some real time energy graphs (VA, W, V and Cos phi)
   * some historical energy graphs (if chipset is partitionned with LittleFS)
   * Some MQTT data (tasmota energy data, Teleinfo data and some plain meter data)

+If you are using a LittleFS version, you'll also get peak apparent power and peak voltage on the graphs.

 If your linky in in historic mode, it doesn't provide instant voltage.
 Voltage is then forced to 230V.